 Subcontractors are allowed in this competition.

-Any UK registered SME can lead on one application and collaborate in a further 2 applications.
+A UK registered SME can only lead on one application but can be included as a collaborator in a further 2 applications in this competition.

-Any non-leading UK registered business can collaborate in up to 3 applications.
+If a UK registered business is not leading an application, it can collaborate in up to 3 applications in this competition.

 All other organisations can collaborate on any number of applications.

 You can use a previously submitted application to apply for this competition.